-Multi-award winning brother-sister duo BROODS (Caleb and Georgia Nott) are one of the most celebrated young bands to emerge from New Zealand in recent times.
-Announcing their arrival with glossy synth-pop ballads ‘Bridges’, ‘Never Gonna Change’ and their self-titled debut EP, they’ve gone on to release two full length albums and tour the world, and release their own solo passion projects.
+Multi-award winning brother-sister duo BROODS (Caleb and Georgia Nott) are one of the most celebrated young bands to emerge out of New Zealand in recent times.
+Announcing their arrival with glossy synth-pop ballads ‘Bridges’, ‘Never Gonna Change’ and their self-titled debut EP, they’ve gone on to release two full length albums, tour the world, and release their own solo passion projects.

-Over an ever-growing itinerary of performances across the US, UK, Canada, Australia, Asia and New Zealand, their sound and live show has become increasingly crucial.
-Along the way they’ve sold-out headline tours, and played major festivals such as Lollapalooza, Outside Lands, Groovin the Moo and Clockenflap, to name a few.
-They’ve shared stages with Ellie Goulding, Haim, CHVRCHES, Tove Lo, and supported breakout English pop star Sam Smith on his sold-out US tour.
+Over an ever-growing itinerary of performances across the world, their sound and live show has become increasingly crucial.
+Along the way, they’ve sold-out headline tours and played renowned festivals such as Coachella, Lollapalooza, Outside Lands, and The Meadows, to name a few.
+They’ve also shared stages with Ellie Goulding, HAIM, CHVRCHES, Tove Lo, and supported Sam Smith on his sold-out US tour.

 In August 2014, things went white hot for them with the release of their Joel Little produced debut album Evergreen, debuting at #1 on the New Zealand Albums Chart, #5 on the Australian Albums Chart and top 50 in the US and featuring their hit single, ‘Bridges.’

-After a period of writing for their next album, BROODS burst back on the scene on 1st April this year with their single ‘Free’.
-As an “anthem for the underdog”, from their sophomore album CONSCIOUS.
+After a period of writing for their next album, BROODS burst back on the scene in 2016 with their single ‘Free,’ an “anthem for the underdog”, from their sophomore album CONSCIOUS.
 ‘Free’ quickly achieved Most Added at Alternative Radio in the US, Most Added at Australian Radio, #1 on iTunes in New Zealand, top #10 on Spotify’s US Viral Chart and top #15 on Spotify’s Global Viral Chart.
-It currently sits at over 17 million plays worldwide and has gone Gold in Australia and New Zealand.
+‘Free’ has amassed over 30 million streams worldwide to date, while CONSCIOUS has been streamed over 140 million times.